jackdawkins11/3D-Sphere-Simulation/readme.md

 ### Controls

  * Move the camera around with the ```wasdqe``` keys
- * Speed up or slow down the spheres with the up and down arrown keys
+ * Speed up or slow down the spheres with the up and down arrow keys

 ### Screenshot